 Has this military spending created more jobs than other kinds of spending?
-Usually not.
-In fact, public funds would have created more jobs in the past decade if they had been invested in such industries or sectors as home weatherization, construction, healthcare, or education.
+No. In fact, public funds would have created more jobs in the past decade if they had been invested in such industries or sectors as clean energy, health care, or education.

 A billion dollars of spending would create 26,700 jobs in education, 16,800 jobs in clean energy (i.e. construction work to install solar panels on homes), and 17,200 jobs in health care.

 In other words, clean energy and health care spending create 50 percent more jobs than the equivalent amount of spending on the military.
 Education spending creates more than twice as many jobs.

 Why are more jobs created in one industry than another?
 The three reasons why the same amount of spending generates differences in employment creation are: (1) labor intensity; (2) domestic versus international content; and (3) wages.